home-assistant/home-assistant.io/source/_integrations/ezviz.markdown

 ### Service `ezviz.ptz`

-If your EZVIZ camera supports PTZ, you will be able to pan or tilt your camera.
+If your EZVIZ camera supports <abbr title="pan, tilt, and zoom">PTZ</abbr>, you will be able to pan or tilt your camera.

 | Service data attribute | Description |
 | -----------------------| ----------- |